Elvana Gjata

-Elvana Gjata ([ɛlˈvana ˈɟata]; born 3 February 1987) is an Albanian singer, songwriter and entrepreneur.
+Elvana Gjata ([ɛlˈvana ˈɟata]; born 3 February 1987) is an Albanian singer-songwriter, actress and entrepreneur.
 Born and raised in Tirana, she has been referred to as a "Diva of Albanian music".
 She rose to recognition in Albania and other Albanian-speaking territories in the Balkans following the release of her two studio albums, Mamës (2007) and Afër dhe larg (2011).
 The singer saw further success through many acclaimed singles, as well as her extended plays 3 (2018) and Çelu (2021), and has achieved multiple number one singles in the Albanian singles chart.
 Gjata has also received numerous awards and accolades, including two Balkan Music Awards, a Festivali i Këngës Award, four Kënga Magjike Awards and a Top Fest Award.